lucastetreault/zPhabricator/README.md

 zPhabricator
 ============

-An ABAP Phabricator Plugin for SAP 7.0 and above!
+An ABAP Phabricator Plugin for SAP NW 7.0 and above!

 1. Import the nugget to your SAP system
 2. In the class ZCL_PHABRICATOR_AUTHENTICATION change the attribute PHABRICATOR_URL to your own instance of Phabricator.